xmzio/resume/index.md

 skillsSoft_caption:
 skillsTechnical_caption:
 experience_caption:
-experiencePrevious_caption: "This section covers experience older than 10 years."
+experiencePrevious_caption: "The following section covers experience older than 10 years."
 experiencePrevious_caption_print: "Please visit the online version of this document to see experience older than 10 years:"
 education_caption:
 last_modified_at: 2023-08-12